xinyangATK/xinyangATK.github.io/_pages/about.md

 \\
 **My research interests** lie in the general area of probablistic modeling, particularly in solving real-world problems through advanced Generative AI systems.
 My recent research focuses on **Generative Modeling**, including its **<u>theory exploration and various applications in data generation (e.g., dLLMs) and multimodal learning.</u>**
-I am currently exploring all dimensions of dLLMs, including foundation-model design, inference acceleration, and post-training for downstream tasks.
+I am currently exploring **all dimensions of diffusion Large Language Models (dLLMs)**, including foundation-model design, inference acceleration, and post-training for downstream tasks.

 If you share the same research interests with me, feel free to reach out or add my [WeChat](./assets/img/wechat.jpg).

-I'm actively looking for <strong style="color: red;">internship opportunities starting in Summer 2026</strong> at <strong>ICML 2025</strong>.
+I'm actively looking for <strong style="color: red;">internship opportunities starting in Summer 2026</strong>.
 Feel free to reach out if you're interested in my research.